eformat/mlops-setup/README.md

 dnf erase \*cuda\* \*nvidia\*
 reboot

--- type the following which will install dependent libraries from both repos nvidia-smi
+-- type the following which will install dependent libraries from both repos  (nvidia-smi is from nvidia-driver-cuda rpm) nvidia-smi

 -- for posterity, here is my running system